 Today there is no real onboarding for autonomous agents.
 A human signs up for the service, fills the form, verifies the email, mints an API key, and pastes it into the agent’s config.
 The agent inherits a credential a human had to obtain for it.

 That is not autonomy.
+That is a faster handoff.

 The onboarding gap